2 paramedics found guilty in death of Elijah McClain, who they injected with an overdose of ketamine

 Prosecutors refuted that McClain ever tried to grab an officer’s gun and no such action is seen in body camera footage.

-Paramedic injected McClain with ketamine as Roedema — and another officer, who was not charged — held him on the ground.
+McClain was injected with ketamine as Roedema — and another officer, who was not charged — held him on the ground.
 McClain went into cardiac arrest en route to the hospital and died three days later.

-Roedema was convicted earlier this month of the least serious charge in a series of charges he could’ve faced, which could lead to a sentence of anywhere from probation to prison time.
+Roedema was convicted earlier this month of the least serious charge in a series of charges he could have faced, which could lead to a sentence of anywhere from probation to prison time.

 The city of Aurora in 2021 agreed to pay $15 million to settle a lawsuit brought by McClain's parents.